-The goal of this concentration is to help students integrate coursework through the direct participation in related practical experience (practicum) and in infectious disease-related research-related activities.
-Students who successfully complete the concentration will have gained a level of expertise needed for careers within state and local health departments, federal agencies; or the private sector, including the biotechnology and pharmaceutical industries, conducting infectious disease-related research and related infectious disease-specific activities.
+The goal of this concentration is to help students integrate coursework through the direct participation in related practical experience (practicum - an infectious diseases-related practicum is recommended but not required) and in infectious disease-related research-related activities.
+Students who successfully complete the concentration will have gained a level of expertise needed for careers within state and local health departments, federal agencies; or the private sector, including the biotechnology and pharmaceutical industries, conducting infectious disease- related research and related infectious disease-specific activities.
+The MPH Capstone for those in this concentration is REQUIRED to focus on an infectious disease-related topic.